tsheeran1/Inst-RPI-in-VirtualBox-Mac/2-Configure Virtual Machine.md

 This episode will create a Debian 64-bit Virtual Machine with 2GB RAM and 20GB Hard Disk, and will:
 * Configure the VM to enable a shared clipboard between the host and VM systems
-* Configure the VM with a Bridged network adapter and a Local-Host network adapter
+* Configure the VM with a Bridged network adapter that will allow the guest OS to have its own IP on your hosts network (as a peer)
 * Configure the VM to access a host USB port
 * Configure the VM to share a folder with the host